yash-cginfinity-225/Ecommerce-Website-Assignment-225/README.md

 * DataSeed/        # Scripts or utilities for seeding initial data
 * Frontend/        # React + Vite frontend application
 * Screenshots/     # UI mockups, design references, or demo captures
+* ScreenRecording  # Demo on how the application is running

 ---
 ## 🔍 Folder Overview